 Chocolate Chip Bird’s Nest Cookie Cups

 These adorable chocolate chip bird’s nest cookie cups are perfect for Easter!
-Filled with chocolate buttercream, topped with chocolate shavings and candy eggs, they are so fun for the holiday!
+Filled with chocolate buttercream, topped with chocolate shavings and candy eggs, they are so fun for the holiday.
+Vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.

 So cute, right?
 Not gonna lie that I was pretty excited with how these turned out.

 I had the idea for these Spring-themed treats floating around in my head since last Easter and was determined to finally buckle down and make it happen.

 I had originally planned to give all of them away to coworkers and friends, but after tasting one for “quality control” we ended up keeping a few for ourselves.